JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 ##Open Issues##
 [5] Test player interactions with items
+[6] Update database code to use memory instead of local storage

 ##Resolved Issues##
 [1] Create database schema to hold items and player inventories